digitalstuart/kenmare-car-share/README.md

         * All the above are pre-populated with the relevant details from the original lift post.
     * A text area for entering a reply.
     * Submit button.
-* Upon clicking submit, the user is redirected to the main 'Latest lifts' page and they will be able to expand the 'show/hide replies' section of the relevant lift to see that their reply has been posted.
+* Upon clicking submit, the user is redirected to the main **Latest lifts** page and they will be able to expand the **show/hide replies** section of the relevant lift to see that their reply has been posted.
 * Selecting 'Edit' from a lift post on the main page takes the user to a page for editing a lift, which has a form containing:
     * Three dropdown 'select' menus.
     * A text area for adding some brief journey details.
     * A datepicker.
     * Submit button.
-* All these fields can be edited; then, upon clicking submit, the user is redirected to the main 'Latest lifts' page where they can see their edits have taken effect and been published.
+* All these fields can be edited; then, upon clicking submit, the user is redirected to the main **Latest lifts** page where they can see their edits have taken effect and been published.
 * Selecting 'Delete' from a lift post completely removes the listing.

 ### Notes

 * The datepicker currently returns lift posts with a date format of MM/DD/YY, whereas the automated date and timestamp returns DD/MM/YY.
 This is a known issue and will be addressed in the future.
-* Editing a lift which has had replies posted on it has a known bug whereby the replies are deleted but the 'Posted at' text remains.
+* Editing a lift which has had replies posted on it has a known bug whereby the replies are deleted but the **Posted at** text remains.
 As and when authentication has been implemented for the site, only the original user will be able to edit/delete their own posts.
 If this 'deleted replies' bug still remains at this time, the registered user will be advised not to edit the original listing but to post any amendments in the form of another reply.

 ### Features left to implement

+* 'Sort by' checkboxes for the main page, e.g. **show only offers**, **show only requests**, **show all lifts**.
+* When a location is selected in the **Where from?** dropdown, it should then either be removed or disabled as an option in the **Where to?** menu.
 * The site could have a mapping element, whereby documents in the MongoDB locations collection are given latitude and longitude values, allowing chosen locations for a lift to be pinned on a map using the Google Maps API.
-* A 'browse lifts' page could contain all active lift postings, with search filters to narrow the results down by location or date of travel, for example.
+* A **Browse lifts** page could contain all active lift postings, with search filters to narrow the results down by location or date of travel, for example.
 * An authentication system for registered users should be set up, so that: 1) only the person who added a lift can edit or delete it, and: 2) for added security and peace of mind for users.
 * This system could also be extended to send notifications to registered users when a reply is left on their post.